pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

     - and `git`

-It doesn't actually matter what IaaS your Ops Manager is running on, As long as your Concourse can connect to it.
+It doesn't actually matter what IaaS your Ops Manager is running on, as long as your Concourse can connect to it.
 Pipelines built with Platform Automation can be platform-agnostic.

 It will be very helpful to have a basic familiarity with the following:

 - the bash terminal
-- git
+- [git][git]
-- YAML
+- [YAML][yaml]
-- Concourse
+- [Concourse][concourse]

-But if you don't have basic familiarity with all these things, that's okay, though this may go a little harder.
+But if you don't have basic familiarity with all these things, that's okay.
 We'll explain some basic stuff, and link to resources to learn more.

 !!! info "A note on the prerequisites"
-    While this guide uses github to provide a git remote, and an S3 bucket as a blob-store,
+    <p>While this guide uses Github to provide a git remote,
+    and an S3 bucket as a blobstore,
-    Platform Automation supports arbitary git providers
+    Platform Automation supports arbitrary git providers
-    and S3-compatable blob-stores.
+    and S3-compatible blobstores.
-    If you need to use an alternate one, that's okay!
+    <p>If you need to use an alternate one,
+    that's okay!
-    We picked specific examples
+    <p>We picked specific examples
     so we could describe some steps in detail.
     Some details may be different
     if you follow along with different providers.
     If you're comfortable navigating those differences on your own, go for it!
-    Similarly, in this guide, we assume the MacOS operating system.
+    <p>Similarly, in this guide, we assume the MacOS operating system.
     This should all work fine on Linux, too, but there might be differences in the paths you'll need to figure out.